-- 5.1.1 The size of the Board would be determined based on, among others, the following consideration: - (i) The requirement of the Constitutions or such other number as may be required by the applicable laws and regulations, as amended from time to time.
-Currently, the Constitution of MIDF Investment Bank requires minimum of five (5) and maximum of twelve (12) directors. - (ii) The evolving circumstances of the Bank in terms of its size and scope; - (iii) The need to achieve an appropriate balance of Executive and Non-Executive Directors and the Independent elements of Non-Executive Directors; - (iv) The need to establish Board committees; - (v) The quorum requirement for Board meetings; - (vi) The need to fulfil boardroom gender diversity, which shall comprise a minimum of 30% female representation on Board; and - (vii) Other factors such as technical knowhow or experience in specific industry sector as well as the Board's diversity of professional experience, ethnicity and age.

-- 5.1.2 The Board shall comprise a majority of Independent Directors at all times. - 5.1.3 The skill sets required of the Board must be reviewed regularly to ensure alignment with the strategic direction and emerging challenges faced by the Bank. - 5.1.4 A person shall not hold office as a director of the Bank or whether indirectly or directly be concerned with or takes part in the management of the Bank, if the person: - (i) is an undischarged bankrupt; - (ii) has been convicted of an offence relating to the promotion, formation or management of a corporation; - (iii) has been convicted of an offence involving bribery; fraud or dishonesty; - (iv) has been convicted of an offence under sections 213, 217, 218, 228 and 539 of the Companies Act, 2016; and - (v) has been disqualified by the Court under section 199 of the Companies Act, 2016.
+- 5.1.1 The size of the Board would be determined based on, amongst others, the following consideration: - (i) The requirement of the Constitutions or such other number as may be required by the applicable laws and regulations, as amended from time to time.
+Currently, the Constitutions of MIDF Asset Management requires minimum of two (2) directors. - (ii) The evolving circumstances of the Company and Group in terms of its size and scope. - (iii) The need to achieve an appropriate balance of Executive and Non-Executive Directors and the Independent elements of Non-Executive Directors. - (iv) The need to establish Board committees. - (v) The quorum requirement for Board meetings. - (vi) The need to fulfil boardroom gender diversity, which shall comprise a minimum of 30% female representation on Board; and - (vii) Other factors such as technical knowhow or experience in specific industry sector as well as the Board's diversity of professional experience, ethnicity and age. - 5.1.2 The Board of MIDF Asset Management shall comprise individuals with appropriate mix of skills, knowledge, experience and independence that fit the objectives and strategic goals of the CMSL Holder. - 5.1.3 At least half of the Board comprises Independent Directors1 and one (1) Licensed Director. - 5.1.4 The skill sets required of the Board must be reviewed regularly to ensure alignment with the strategic direction and emerging challenges faced by the Company. - 5.1.5 A person shall not hold office as a director of the Company or whether indirectly or directly be concerned with or takes part in the management of the Company, if the person: - (i) is an undischarged bankrupt;